The 9 countries with nuclear weapons as US set to resume testing after 30 years

 While Trump insists that the US “has more Nuclear Weapons than any other country”, it is generally believed that Russia has the largest arsenal in the world today.

-The Federation of American Scientists, collating information on estimated global stockpiles, reported this year that Russia had around 4,459 missiles today.
+The Federation of American Scientists, collating information on estimated global stockpiles, reported this year that Russia had around 4,459 missiles.
 Of these, 1,718 were deployed strategic warheads, meaning they are ready for use and already positioned for delivery by air, land or sea.
-The lion share, 2,591, were held in reserve or not actively deployed.
+The lion’s share, 2,591, was held in reserve or not actively deployed.

 The remaining 1,150 have been retired.
 Both the US and Russia are still dismantling previously retired warheads, having amassed so many during the Cold War.